4teamwork/ftw.calendar/README.rst

   If the calendar view is on an other content type than a collection, it will show all events (types defined in portal_calendar) below this context.

-- Lightweight: the only requirement (apart from plone of course) is simplejson.
-  Optionally, if you want to enable resizing of events and the drag and drop functionality, you can install jquery.ui but it is not required.

 - Internationalized: currently ftw.calendar is available
   in german, english and czech.
 Feel free to add more translations.